IDR/idr.openmicroscopy.org/_includes/curation-workflow.md

 ### Do the import on the command line

-Shell into the server you intend to import.
-See above for details on how to shell (ssh) into idr servers.
+Shell into the server you intend to import (pilot-idr****).
 Note that the commands below assume config edits.

-    ssh idr-testing-omero

-    ssh idr-next-omero

 Clone the study repository.
 To make sure that cases where the study contains additional metadata files required for the import, typically [patterns](https://github.com/IDR/idr0051-fulton-tailbudlightsheet/tree/master/patterns), [screens](https://github.com/IDR/idr0064-goglia-erkdynamics/tree/master/screens) or [companion files](https://github.com/IDR/idr0052-walther-condensinmap/tree/master/experimentA/companions), are taken care of, please always clone into the `/uod/idr/metadata`.
 This is a recomended "good practice" for all other cases as well: